 A serious injury to the brain may have lifelong, devastating consequences, particularly for an infant.
 Our malpractice lawyers frequently see brain injuries caused by errors in the labor and delivery room.
 If the infant is hurt, does not receive enough oxygen, or is injured by an instrument such as forceps or a vacuum, serious brain injuries could result:

 - Epidural hemorrhage

-Determining Negligence As The Basis of Medical Malpractice Claims
+Determining Negligence as the Basis of Medical Malpractice Claims

 Whether or not an injury qualifies as a viable medical malpractice case revolves around the likelihood of negligence being proven.
-In order for a lawsuit to be successful, you must be able to prove that a healthcare provided acted with a level of negligence that directly caused your injury.
+In order for a lawsuit to be successful, you must be able to prove that a healthcare provider acted with a level of negligence that directly caused your injury.
 In general, there are four criteria used to establish negligence in a brain injury case: